mysliwy112/AM-transcoder/README.md

 `anndrzem -f C:/kretes.ann`
 Will decode to directory where file kretes.ann is located.

--c(reate) Creates directory named by input file's name:
+-n(ame off) Disable creation of directory named by input file's name:
-`anndrzem -c kretes.ann`
+`anndrzem kretes.ann`
 Will create additional directory named kretes/ and decode there.
+While with -n it will not create kretes/.
 Can be used with previos flags.

 -m(eta) Creates MetaANN file and additional images, used for encoding anns.
 `anndrzem -m kretes.ann`